 FEHB Open Season

 Many federal annuitants select a lower cost FEHB plan when they reach age 65 after they sign up for Medicare.
-Medicare A is free for most however Medicare Part B does charge a monthly premium that was $104.90 for most in 2016.
-The actual premium was raised to $121.80 however due to the hold harmless clause, and the fact we didn't receive a COLA increase in 20-16, most still paid the lower $104.90 rate.
+Medicare A is free for most however Medicare Part B charges a monthly premium of $135.50 (or higher depending on your income) in 2019.

-The FEHB Open Season, which begins November 14th and runs through December 12th, will give Federal employees and retirees the opportunity to review the 2017 rates and benefits and change their health care coverage if they wish.
+The FEHB Open Season will give Federal employees and retirees the opportunity to review the 2020 rates and benefits and change their health care coverage if desired.
 The upcoming Open Season will also give employees and retirees the chance to select supplemental dental and/or vision coverage.
 In addition, Federal employees can elect to participate in a tax-deferred Flexible Spending Account (FSA) for health care and/or dependent care.

 The Federal Employees Health Benefits (FEHB) Program has important features, including a wide choice of health plans and competitive benefit packages as well as no health insurance pre existing conditions limitations or waiting periods.

 2019 Open Season (November 11, 2019 through December 9, 2019)

 You are now able to manage your FEHB account online.
 To register you will need your Annuity Claim Number and they will ask you to enter a unique user name and password to activate your account.
 You must register again for each new open season even though you registered for the previous year.
 I annotated the web site address, user name, and password in the "Federal Retirement Benefits" booklet that I received when I first retired for future reference.
 Go to https://retireefehb.opm.gov to register and view your options.
 This service allows you to change enrollment, view transaction history, change or add dependent information, and request health care plan brochures.